This document explains how to scan and upload configuration information to cloud services using Vuls’ Scanner.

 Refer to Changing the Scanning Method for configuration.

 FutureVuls also allows remote scanning like OSS Vuls.
-After installing the scanner on the scanner management server, you can use ssh to scan other servers on the same network by adding the server settings to config.toml as described in Setting up remote scan (Linux only).
+After installing the scanner on the scanner management server, you can use ssh to scan other servers on the same network by adding the server settings to config.toml as described in Setting up remote scan.

 Remote scan here does not mean scanning over the Internet from FutureVuls.
 It refers to scanning servers on the same network using ssh from your own management server, which we call remote scanning.